DJSethDuncan/beastie-bot/README.md

 Note: If you run `npm run dev` the bot will run but will _suppress_ responses so they don't go to your Discord.
 They will log in the console so you can see what the responses would be.
 This prevents your development-environment from double-posting to an active Discord server if you already have a version of this bot running "in production."

+## Deployment

+Deployements are automatic whenever a new commit is made on `main`.